Multiple choice: Disadvantages

 Another disadvantage of multiple choice examinations is that a student who is incapable of answering a particular question can simply select a random answer and still have a chance of receiving a mark for it.
 If randomly guessing an answer, there is usually a 25 percent chance of getting it correct on a four-answer choice question.
 It is common practice for students with no time left to give all remaining questions random answers in the hope that they will get at least some of them right.
 Many exams, such as the Australian Mathematics Competition and the SAT, have systems in place to negate this, in this case by making it no more beneficial to choose a random answer than to give none.

 Another system of negating the effects of random selection is formula scoring, in which a score is proportionally reduced based on the number of incorrect responses and the number of possible choices.
 In this method, the score is reduced by the number of wrong answers divided by the average number of possible answers for all questions in the test, w/(c – 1) where w is the number of wrong responses on the test and c is the average number of possible choices for all questions on the test.
 All exams scored with the three-parameter model of item response theory also account for guessing.
 This is usually not a great issue, moreover, since the odds of a student receiving significant marks by guessing are very low when four or more selections are available.

-Additionally, it is important to note that questions phrased ambiguously may confuse test-takers.
+It is also important to note that questions phrased ambiguously may confuse test-takers.
 It is generally accepted that multiple choice questions allow for only one answer, where the one answer may encapsulate a collection of previous options.
 However, some test creators are unaware of this and might expect the student to select multiple answers without being given explicit permission, or providing the trailing encapsulation options.

 Critics like philosopher and education proponent Jacques Derrida, said that while the demand for dispensing and checking basic knowledge is valid, there are other means to respond to this need than resorting to crib sheets.

-Despite all the shortcomings, the format remains popular because MCQs are easy to create, score and analyse.
+Despite all the shortcomings, the format remains popular because multiple choice questions are easy to create, score and analyse.